shoui520/shoui520.github.io/docs/resources.md

 ### Dictionaries

 #### Yomitan
-Yomichan, a browser add-on that allows you to look up Japanese words easily.
+Yomitan, a browser add-on that allows you to look up Japanese words easily.

 - [Get Yomitan](https://yomitan.wiki/) - A pop up dictionary.
 You MUST have this.
 This is an absolute must have.
 It is extremely useful for reading.
 - Tutorial: [click here](https://learnjapanese.moe/yomichan)